-49. Individual Flexible Working Arrangements
+53. Individual Flexible Working Arrangements

-- 49.1 The CEO and an employee covered by this Agreement may agree to make an individual flexibility arrangement to vary the effect of terms of this Agreement (including Schedules) if the arrangement: - (a) deals with one or more of the following matters to this Agreement: - (i) hours of work, including rostered days off and restrictive duty; - (ii) payment for overtime taken as pay or time off in lieu of payment; - (iii) commuted salaries or allowances; - (b) meets the operational needs of the department; - (c) is genuinely agreed to by the CEO and employee; - (d) is about matters that would be permitted matters if the arrangement were an enterprise agreement; - (e) must not include a term that would be an unlawful term if the arrangement were an enterprise agreement; and - (f) results in the employee being better off overall than the employee would have been if no individual flexibility arrangement were agreed to. - 49.2 Arrangements are to be in writing and: - (a) be signed by the CEO and employee and if the employee is under 18 years of age, signed by parent or guardian of the employee; - (b) include details of: - (i) the terms of the Agreement that will be varied by the arrangement; - (ii) how the arrangement will vary the effect of the terms; and - (iii) how the employee will be better off overall in relation to the terms and conditions of their employment as a result of the arrangement; and - (c) state the period of operation of the arrangement. - 49.3 To take effect, the individual flexibility arrangement must be approved by the Commissioner and implemented via a Determination or other appropriate instrument and the CEO must give the employee a copy of the Determination or other appropriate instrument within 14 days of the Commissioner's approval. - The Commissioner will not approve an individual flexibility arrangement unless the Commissioner is satisfied that the requirements of this clause have been met. - 49.5 The CEO or employee may terminate the individual flexibility arrangement:
+- 53.1 The CEO and an employee covered by this Agreement may agree to make an individual flexibility arrangement to vary the effect of terms of this Agreement (including Schedules) if the arrangement: - (a) deals with 1 or more of the following matters to this Agreement: - (i) hours of work, including rostered days off and restrictive duty; - (ii) payment for overtime taken as pay or time off in lieu of payment; - (iii) commuted salaries or allowances; - (b) meets the operational needs of the department; - (c) is genuinely agreed to by the CEO and employee; - (d) is about matters that would be permitted matters if the arrangement were an enterprise agreement; - (e) must not include a term that would be an unlawful term if the arrangement were an enterprise agreement; and - (f) results in the employee being better off overall than the employee would have been if no individual flexibility arrangement were agreed to. - 53.2 Arrangements are to be in writing and: - (a) be signed by the CEO and employee and if the employee is under 18 years of age, signed by parent or guardian of the employee; - (b) include details of: - (i) the terms of the Agreement that will be varied by the arrangement; - (ii) how the arrangement will vary the effect of the terms; and - (iii) how the employee will be better off overall in relation to the terms and conditions of their employment as a result of the arrangement; and - (c) state the period of operation of the arrangement. - 53.3 Subject to clause 53.5, the CEO (or their delegate) must give the employee a written response to the request within 21 days stating whether the CEO (or their delegate) grants or refuses the request. - 53.4 Where the CEO's delegate proposes to refuse an employee's request to work from home, the employee's request will be referred to the CEO for assessment.
+Only the CEO is permitted to refuse employees' requests to work from home.

-- (a) by giving written notice of not more than 28 days (or in accordance with FW Act requirements) to the other party of the arrangement; or - (b) if the CEO and employee agree in writing at any time. - Where an individual flexibility arrangement has been terminated under clause 49.5 the CEO shall inform the Commissioner in writing within seven days of the termination date.
+- 53.5 To take effect, the individual flexibility arrangement must be approved by the Commissioner and implemented via a Determination or other appropriate instrument and the CEO must give the employee a copy of the Determination or other appropriate instrument within 14 days of the Commissioner's approval. - 53.6 The Commissioner will not approve an individual flexibility arrangement unless the Commissioner is satisfied that the requirements of this clause have been met. - 53.7 The CEO or employee may terminate the individual flexibility arrangement: - (a) by giving written notice of not more than 28 days (or in accordance with FW Act requirements) to the other party of the arrangement; or - (b) if the CEO and employee agree in writing at any time. - 53.8 Where an individual flexibility arrangement has been terminated under clause 53.7 the CEO will inform the Commissioner in writing within 7 days of the termination date.
 An employee may choose to be represented by their nominated representative in relation to the development and implementation of individual flexible arrangements under this clause.

-50. Variation to Working Arrangements for Groups of Employees
+54. Variation to Working Arrangements for Groups of Employees